wso2/docs-is/en/docs/learn/configuring-users.md

 `          RemoteUserStoreManager         ` service.
 If you are new to admin services, see [Calling Admin Services](../../develop/calling-admin-services).

-1. Enable the hidden admin service property
+1. Disable the hidden admin service property in the
-    By default, admin services WSDLs are not exposed in a product.
-Therefore need to do the following to access the WSDLs.
-    Open
     `            <IS_HOME>/repository/conf/deployment.toml           `
-    file and set

-    ```toml
+    file.
+    Bydefault the admin services are disabled as it is not recommended to expose these URLs to users.
+However, it can be enabled if it needs to be accessed by the administrators.

+    ``` java
     [admin_service.wsdl]
-    enable = true
+    enable = false
     ```

 2. Open the following Admin Service from SOAP UI: